What is Space Recharge

-Initially, your floor plans must be polylined to an agreed standard for you to conduct space recharge.
-Furthermore, polylines are vital as they indicate the square footage of each component on your floor plan.
+Initially, your floor plans must be polylined to an agreed standard.
+Polylines are vital as they indicate the square footage of each component on your floor plan.
 In addition, polylines are the ‘link’ between the drawings and your space management system.

 Cost Per Area

-Cost Per Area (CPA) is fundamental to recharging your office space.
+Cost Per Area (CPA) is fundamental to chargeback.
 CPA tells you how much your space costs per square foot (SQFT).
 CPA = Building Cost/ Building SQFT.

-Prorate is a category that you assign each space, indicating the level you wish chargeback each area.
+Prorate is a category that you assign each space, indicating the level you wish to charge each area.

 It has the following options: